 - To provide knowledge and skills at multiple levels, which include:

 - a macro analytical understanding of media, culture, and creative cities in the modern world, and knowledge of concrete practices of cultural industries and policies

 - practical skills in planning, managing, and utilizing creative resources in various subfields

 - intensive exposure to in-field practices at levels ranging from government, to industry, to NGOs and community bodies, both local and international

 - the ability to grasp and assess the terms of policy debates.

-- master the methods and instruments for conducting and evaluating research on media, culture, and creative cities
+- Skills to allow you to conduct original and rigorous research on media, culture, and creative cities

-- strengthen exposure, connections, and career prospects in related fields
+- Exposure, connections, and career prospects in related fields